IzzySoft/HistView/doc/readme.txt

 As example, I provided histview.php with this package - which is set up to display histview.hist (the history file of HistView) as default.
 You can use this file for a quick start.
+Also, filelist.php is provided as an example on how to create file lists using histview and the download class. dl_latest.php demonstrates how to use the download class to provide an alias to the always latest version of a given program.
 For a more detailed documentation, please visit the project site at http://projects.izzysoft.de/trac/histview.
 For a complete reference to the methods, please refer to the Api documentation shipping with the distribution.